Requesting Unpaid Personal Leave Time

 Approving Request for Discretionary Unpaid Personal Leave Time

-The responsible administrator/supervisor reviews and discusses discretionary leave requests with the faculty member or P&A employee and make an assessment as to why the leave would be in the best interest of the employee and the University.
+Once the request is submitted by the employee, the Leave Specialist will review the request with the responsible administrator/supervisor.
+The responsible administrator/supervisor reviews and discusses discretionary leave requests with the faculty member or P&A employee and makes an assessment as to why the leave would be in the best interest of the employee and the University.
 The responsible administrator/supervisor is expected to consider carefully the faculty or P&A employee's request to be absent from work to determine if the department can operate effectively in the absence of the individual requesting the leave and how that might be accomplished.
-Requests are to be authorized in advance of the intended leave.
+Requests must be authorized in advance of the intended leave.
 Frequent recurring leaves are to be very carefully considered in light of the best interests of the University.

 The responsible administrator/supervisor makes the decision to approve the request or not when the leave is for two weeks or less.
 For a leave more than two weeks and up to 12 months, both the responsible administrator/supervisor and the department head decide approval of the request.
 When the request is for a leave beyond 12 months, the responsible administrator/supervisor discusses the request with the dean, vice president, or chancellor and a joint decision is made whether or not to approve the extension of leave time.
 Additional approvals beyond those outlined here may be required within the department or unit.